-- The Risk Owner role is assumed by the BoD.
-It establishes the Risk Strategy, assumes responsibility for achieving the objectives and maintains ultimate responsibility for the outcomes; - The Risk Taker role is assumed by the Executive Team and the Country units.
-They take steps to achieve this objective within a clearly specified authority delegated by the Risk Owner; it is the duty of each Risk Taker to inform the relevant Risk Controller of all facts relevant for the discharge of their duties; - The Risk Controller role is assumed by the Head of Risk Management and the Internal Audit function.
-They are tasked by the Risk Owner with the oversight of risk-taking activities to mitigate potential conflicts of interest between Risk Owner and Risk Taker; as part of his fundamental role, the Risk Controller is responsible for escalating to the Risk Owner or a higher level Risk Controller any decision or issue that he or she might be concerned about.
+- The Risk Owner (e.g. the BoD) establishes the Risk Strategy, assumes responsibility for achieving the objectives and maintains ultimate responsibility for the outcomes; - The Risk Taker (e.g. the Executive Team and the country units) takes steps to achieve this objective within a clearly specified authority delegated by the Risk Owner; it is the duty of each Risk Taker to inform the relevant Risk Controller of all facts relevant for the discharge of their duties; - The Risk Controller (e.g. the CRO, Head of Legal & Compliance or the Internal Audit Function) is tasked by the Risk Owner with the oversight of risk-taking activities to mitigate potential conflicts of interest between Risk Owner and Risk Taker; as part of his fundamental role, the Risk Controller is responsible for escalating to the Risk Owner or a higher level Risk Controller any decision or issue that he or she might be concerned about.